ClojureBridge/curriculum/outline/functions.md

 ## `let`

 When you are creating functions, you may want to assign names to values in order to reuse those values or make your code more readable.
-Inside a function, however, you should _not_ use `def`, like you would outside a function.
-You use a special form called `let`.
+Inside of a function, however, you should _not_ use `def`, like you would outside of a function.
+Instead, you should use a special form called `let`.
 Let's look at an example:

 ```clj
 (defn spread